 In addition to pursuing an individual doctorate under the supervision of a professor, and post-doctoral work in an academic chair, the mechanisms for the advancement of junior scholars provided by Technische Universität Berlin also include research training groups, Emmy Noether junior research groups or Heisenberg professorships, all run by the German Research Foundation (DFG), and programs operated by Technische Universität Berlin itself, such as funding of temporary positions for principal investigators or Tenure Track.

-The main contact for questions relating to an academic career is TU-DOC – doctoral and postdoctoral services.
+The main contact for questions relating to an academic career is the Center for Junior Scholars (CJS).

 A range of programs is also available for junior scholars wishing to acquire interdisciplinary skills and to train for managerial tasks.
 This includes the part-time master’s degree in Science Management/Science Marketing with Focus on Science Management at Technische Universität Berlin.